-Now the interesting part is clone apps that are specially designed to assist users to operate more than one social media account simultaneously on the same device.
+Now the interesting part is clone apps specially designed to assist users to operate multiple social media accounts simultaneously on the same device.
 Moreover, there also exists a clone phone setting option that helps the users to share data from one handset to another.

 Coming to the security and lock features, Realme 2 provides you with face lock, passcode, and fingerprint sensor.
 Furthermore, using the Smart Lock features you can keep your phone unlocked in secure spots such as your residence or workplace.
 The device audio on speakers can be utilized to watch the small videos in your room but it doesn’t support movies or music as the background sound alters and distorts at high volumes.

 So to watch films and listen to music, you would require connecting earphones or headphones to the device.
 Now, the best thing is you aren’t required to open plenty of apps to clear cache or view the memory and files.
 Instead within just a single app i.e., file manager you can view the entire audio, videos, images, games, and other applications.